trains in feather river canyon at keddie wye

 Blog Post on Bartell’s Backroads

-Check out John Bartell’s blog on the Seven Railroad Wonders, map of points mentioned on the Seven Railroads Wonders video.
-Plumas County and the Feather River Canyon are a must see for railroad fans.
+Check out John Bartell’s blog on the Seven Railroad Wonders and the map of points mentioned in the video.
+Plumas County and the Feather River Canyon are must-sees for railroad fans.

 Related posts